Master of Education—Individualized Degree Plan

 Length: 32 credit hours.
 NILD Levels are completed each summer (one per summer).
 Remaining coursework may be completed in 12-18 months.

-Format: Online coursework combined with on-site NILD Levels I, II, & III.
-Students may enter the program in the fall, spring, or summer semesters.
+Format: Eight-week courses offered entirely online combined with on-site NILD Levels I, II, & III.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Master of Education with Educational Therapy Certificate.